mliew21396/remote-work/week-1/cli-exploration/my_reflection.md

 # 2: Intermediate Command Line Exploration

 Answer the following prompts to reflect on your learning.
-Keep track of your answers because you'll be asked to add them to this document in challenge [6: Tracking Changes](../tracking-changes).
+When you finish, add, commit, and make a pull request for your changes.

 1. Summarize the reasons you would use command line tools.